-- Capture students' work through film or photography for assessment purposes. - It might help to draw a simple set of diagrams showing that Henry V started as Prince Hal who had lots of friends, including Bardolph and now he is King.
-He cannot spend as much time with his friends as he doesn't really have time, they aren't a very good influence on him and spend most of their time getting him into trouble. - Share the Facts about Henry V and Bardolph with the class.
+- It might help to draw a diagram to depict the relationships between the main characters, including who Macbeth is and the role he has at the beginning of the play.
+The witches then predict that he will be Thane of Cawdor and then King and that his best friend, Banquo, will 'get Kings'.
+Ask how has this news might effect him?
+How might he behave now? - Be mindful of drawing attention to familial differences and only complete a family tree to clarify the relationships within this play and not if you think that it will distress students. - Share the Facts about Macbeth and Lady Macbeth with the class.
 You might decide to share them directly or hand them out to each group to do so.
-These facts contextualise the relationship between these two characters up until Henry V finds out that Bardolph has robbed a church and he is thinking about what to do about his friend's criminal behaviour, at around 2/3 of the way through the play. - Ask the class any of the following questions or think of some others to suit the needs and abilities of your class: - What do we know about the two of them? - What might we be able to assume from what we know? - How does the relationship change or develop over the course of time? - What is good/bad about the relationship? - How might they describe it in one word? - How do they think the story will end for these two characters? - Ask pupils for their reaction to the behaviour of Henry V and Bardolph so far. - Hide the facts or any information that you have recorded from the questions, so that you can now challenge your students to 'True or False' using the Triptico Game - This will consolidate your students understanding of these two characters and ask them to use memory skills to determine if the facts are applicable to one, both or neither character.
+These facts contextualise the relationship between these two characters up until Macbeth decides to kill the King at around 1/3 of the way through the play. - Ask the class any of the following questions or think of some others to suit the needs and abilities of your class: - What do we know about the two of them? - O What might we be able to assume from what we know? - o How does the relationship change or develop over the course of time? - o What is good/bad about the relationship? - o How might they describe it in one word? - o How do they think the story will end for these two characters? - Ask pupils for their reaction to the behaviour of Lady Macbeth and Macbeth so far?
+Have they shown any sort of attempt to find out what the other person actually wants? - Hide the facts or any information that you have recorded from the questions, so that you can now challenge your students to 'True or False' using the Triptico Game - This will consolidate your students understanding of these two characters and ask them to use memory skills to determine if the facts are applicable to one, both or neither character.